IMELLLA/API_Workshop/LabGuide100.md

   -- Set **JAVA_HOME**.
 Edit the **.bash_profile**

   -- Test it

+- move zip file under downloads unzip it replace default gateway.json with new one
+- Upload the API Gateway Zip file you just downloaded to the FileZilla (Make sure you unzipped it in the specified location during step 2 of the wizard).

+  ***Important: Replace the gateway-props.json file that is at the root of the just unzipped API gateway by the one that you just downloaded as a product of the Wizard.**

 - Run >./APIGateway -f gateway-props.json -a install-configure-start-join command.
 When prompted:
   -- Please enter user name for weblogic domain,representing the gateway node: **weblogic** + [ENTER]